 When the acetylcholine receptors are damaged by the immune system, acetylcholine cannot bind to the receptors and is destroyed by an enzyme called acetylcholinesterase.
-This results in lack of communication between nerve and muscle cells, leading to muscle weakness and fatigue.
+This results in a lack of communication between nerve and muscle cells, leading to muscle weakness and fatigue.

-GTP-004 in clinical trials
+DAS-MG in clinical trials

 Myasthenia Gravis News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.